Children's Food vs Adult Food

 How crazy is that?
 It would be tempting to blame this on the food industry.
 But there's a lot of blame to go around.
-There are so many cultural messages that reinforce the children's food/adult food dichotomy.
-Just think Kids’ Menu.
-Or Kids’ Food Lists.
+There are so many cultural messages that reinforce that children's food/adult food dichotomy.
+Just think about the kids’ menu.
+Or kids’ food lists.
 Or everything you’ve ever read that says that kids’ food needs to be fun.

 Moreover, should we really teach kids that food/eating is entertainment?
 Or should we teach kids that food is tasty?
 Nourishing?
 Or even that it’s eating with the family that is fun?

 I’m not saying that you should never pull out the cookie cutter to make your child a heart-shaped sandwich, or that you should never give your child some parmesan “snow” to sprinkle on her broccoli “trees.”
 I am, however, suggesting that it’s time to rethink what we’re teaching our children about the function of food in their lives.
 And it's definitely time to stop teaching kids that healthy food is not for them.